christian-monch/dump-things-server/README.md

 The service provides the following user endpoints (in addition to user-endpoints there exist endpoints for curators, to view them check the `/docs`-path in an installed service):

 - `POST /<collection>/record/<class>`: an object of type `<class>` (defined by the schema associated with `<collection>`) can be posted to this endpoint.
- The object-content must be JSON-encoded.
+ It will be stored in the incoming area for this collection and the user defined by the provided token.
- In order to `POST` an object to the service, you MUST provide a valid token in the HTTP-header `X-DumpThings-Token`.
-This token has to correspond to a token value defined in the configuration file.
+ In order to `POST` an object to the service, you MUST provide a valid token in the HTTP-header `X-DumpThings-Token` with write permissions.
- In addition, the `content-type`-header must be set to `application/json`.
  The endpoint supports the query parameter `format`, to select the format of the posted data.
  It can be set to `json` (the default) or to `ttl` (Terse RDF Triple Language, a.k.a.
 Turtle).
+ If the `json`-format is selected, the content-type should be `application/json`.
+ If the `ttl`-format is selected, the content-type should be `text/turtle`.
+ The service supports extraction of inlined records as described in [Dump Things Service](https://concepts.datalad.org/dump-things/).
+ On success, the endpoint will return a list of all stored records.
+ This might be more than one record if the posted object contains inlined records.

+- `POST /<collection>/validate/record/<class>`: an object of type `<class>` (defined by the schema associated with `<collection>`) can be posted to this endpoint.
+  It will validate the posted data.
+  In order to `POST` an object to the service, you MUST provide a valid token in the HTTP-header `X-DumpThings-Token` with write permissions.
+  The endpoint supports the query parameter `format`, to select the format of the posted data.
+  It can be set to `json` (the default) or to `ttl` (Terse RDF Triple Language, a.k.a.
+Turtle).
+  If the `json`-format is selected, the content-type should be `application/json`.
   If the `ttl`-format is selected, the content-type should be `text/turtle`.
   The service supports extraction of inlined records as described in [Dump Things Service](https://concepts.datalad.org/dump-things/).
   On success, the endpoint will return a list of all stored records.
   This might be more than one record if the posted object contains inlined records.

 - `GET /<collection>/records/<class>`: retrieve all readable objects from collection `<collection>` that are of type `<class>` or any of its subclasses.
  Objects are readable if the default token for the collection allows reading of objects or if a token is provided that allows reading of objects in the collection.